Yes, It’s Possible to Change Deposition Testimony of a Foreign Witness

 We’ve blogged about deposition interpreting services for translating testimony of foreign witnesses for whom English is not the native language.
-We know that legal depositions involving non-English-speaking deponents are an art form all unto themselves.
+We know that legal depositions involving non-English-speaking deponents – especially during virtual video depositions via Zoom– are an art form all unto themselves.
 They require a massive amount of preparation, and even then you will invariably be faced with a surprise answer at the interpreted deposition.
 An interesting question when it comes to depositions, however, is what happens when a witness for whom English is not the native language wants to change his or her deposition testimony, based on a language barrier.

-Stated differently, can a non-English speaking witness – giving deposition answers through a deposition interpreter – change his or her testimony after the fact?
+Stated differently, can a non-English speaking witness or defendant in Denver, Colorado, or elsewhere – giving deposition answers through a live deposition interpreter or a remote deposition interpreter during a virtual deposition – change his or her testimony after the fact?
 The answer to that question involves a look at the rules, the policy, and some of the cases that have confronted similar issues of after-the-fact deposition changes.

 To Correct or Not to Correct a Deposition Transcript